atlassian-api/atlassian-python-api/README.rst

 Development and Deployment (For contributors)
 ---------------------------------------------
+First of all, I am happy for any PR requests.
+Let's fork and provide your changes :)
 See the `Contribution guidelines for this project`_ for details on how to make changes to this library.

 .. _Contribution guidelines for this project: CONTRIBUTING.rst